Romuald Boco: International career

 Boco was part of the Beninese 2004 African Nations Cup team, who finished bottom of their group in the first round of the competition.

 Boco and Benin finished third in 2005 African Youth Championship.
 He also scored a goal against Ivory Coast in the tournament.
 He has also represented Benin U20 team at the 2005 FIFA World Youth Championship under the coaching of Serge Devèze and appeared in all three group matches.
 Benin finished third in the Group A and bowed out of the tournament.

 Boco captained Benin in the 2008 African Nations Cup in what was only the country's second time qualifying for the competition, and was part of the Beninese 2010 African Nations Cup team.

 He scored his first and only goal for the national team on 11 February 2009 against Algeria in a friendly match, that ended as their 2–1 defeat.
 Between 2004 and 2013, Boco earned 52 caps for Benin internationally, scoring a goal.

+Personal life

+Boco was born on 8 July 1985 in Bernay, France.
+He was born to a Beninese father and a French mother.
+He has a son.